jesserockz/wizmote-esphome/README.md

 This repo provides some blueprints to get you started with the remote.
 The blueprint is used to do actions based on the order of buttons pressed.

-**wizmote-esphome-blueprint.yaml**: Basic blueprint which takes 4 lights entities.
+**wizmote-esphome-blueprint.yaml**: Basic blueprint which takes 4 lights entities

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fjesserockz%2Fwizmote-esphome%2Fblob%2Fmain%2Fwizmote-esphome-blueprint.yaml)